-STI for SDG roadmaps also have to explicitly consider the international dimension.
-This includes how they will draw on and make effective use of international supply of STI inputs, methodologies and approaches, data and evidence based good practices, technical assistance, and finance.
-The way that most countries tap global STI inputs for theirs SDG goals is very fragmented and uncoordinated.
-The objective of this section is to help countries to more systematically assess and develop effective plans for accessing and effectively using global STI inputs to accelerate the achievement of their SDG goals.
+STI for SDGs Roadmaps also have to explicitly consider the international dimension.
+This includes how they will draw on and make effective use of the international supply of STI inputs, methodologies and approaches, data and evidence based good practices, technical assistance, and financing.
+The way that most countries tap global STI inputs for theirs SDGs is very fragmented and uncoordinated.
+The objective of this section is to help countries more systematically assess and develop effective plans for accessing and effectively using global STI inputs to accelerate the achievement of their SDGs.

 To a large extent getting access to and using global STI resources and expertise is intermediated by a country's national innovation system (see Chapter 3).
-Assessing the capacity of the country's national innovation system to acquire, adapt, deploy and use global STI to help attain the SDG goals has various dimensions.
+Assessing the capacity of the country's national innovation system to acquire, adapt, deploy and use global STI to help attain the SDGs has various dimensions.
 There are several useful methodologies for doing reviews of a country's national innovation system.
-The Background Paper being prepared by the JRC of the EU will have a table summarizing some of the methodologies for analyzing countries' national innovation systems as well as developing a methodology for developing STI for SDG roadmap.
-What is proposed here is more narrowly focused on the extent to which a country's national innovation system is supportive and "fit for purpose" for effectively tapping into and domestically deploying elements from the global STI system that can help the country attain specific SDG goals it chooses.
+The Background Paper being prepared by the JRC of the European Commission will have a table summarizing some of the methodologies for analyzing countries' national innovation systems as well as a methodology for developing STI for SDGs Roadmap (see also the Operational Note of the Guidebook).
+What is proposed here is more narrowly focused on the extent to which a country's national innovation system is supportive and "fit for purpose" for effectively tapping into and domestically deploying elements from the global STI system that can help the country attain specific SDGs it chooses.
 Some of the key aspects to consider include:

-Assess to what extent the country's innovation system is able to identify and match relevant STI inputs from the global system, and to acquire and make effective use of them.
+Assess to what extent the country's innovation system is able to identify and match relevant STI inputs from the global system and to acquire and make effective use of them.
 This includes the